Natural gas furnaces need enough space and airflow to run correctly.

 - Used filters

-If you have a cat, situate your litter box in another room.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could move the stinky odors around your home.
+If you have a cat, put your litter box in another room.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also regularly vacuum near your furnace to prevent dust from developing.
+You should also frequently vacuum around your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?